-- vi.
-Monitoring will include recording water temperatures, dissolved oxygen levels, pH, and visual observations of stress and/or overcrowding.
+- reduced may cause more harm than completing the relocation.
+This situation shall be avoided; - vi.
+Monitoring shall include recording water temperatures, dissolved oxygen levels, pH, and visual observations of stress and/or overcrowding.
 If signs of stress and/or overcrowding are observed, additional measures may be required; - vii.
-Once the pond has been de-watered, the small containment area will be electrofished, seined, and/or netted to remove any remaining fish; - viii.
-All fish will be contained in 20 litre buckets for transport to the release point.
-Each bucket will be relocated once five fish are exceeded or thirty minutes have passed so that stress is avoided; - ix.
-All fish will be acclimatized prior to release.
-Each bucket will be laid into the receiving water so that water temperatures between both are equal (measured using thermometers).
-Once acclimated, fish will be released; - x.
-An estimate of the length of each fish will be obtained in order to calculate the total weight of the fish; - xi.
-Experienced personnel will be responsible for capture and release of the fish.
-The person responsible for capture will be familiar with all equipment and will be able to adjust the voltage on the electrofisher as water levels and conductivities change.
-They will also be able to detect signs of fish stress.
-The person responsible for fish release will be experienced in acclimating fish and monitoring their health.
-They will also be able to estimate fish species and lengths; - xii.
-If dewatering is required as part of the execution of work, a dewatering plan will be developed as part of the C-SEPP; and - xiii.
-Stream diversion (pumps/diversion channels) will be provided for fish passage for projects of longer duration DFO regulations for instream works will be adhered to.
+Once the pond has been de-watered, the small containment area shall be electrofished, seined, and/or netted to remove any remaining fish; - viii.
+All fish shall be contained in 20 litre buckets for transport to the release point.
+Each bucket shall be relocated once five fish are exceeded or thirty minutes have passed so that stress is avoided; - ix.
+All fish shall be acclimatized prior to release.
+Each bucket shall be laid into the receiving water so that water temperatures between both are equal (measured using thermometers).
+Once acclimated, fish shall be released; - x.
+An estimate of the length of each fish shall be obtained in order to calculate the total weight of the fish; - xi.
+Experienced personnel shall be responsible for capture and release of the fish.
+The person responsible for capture shall be familiar with all equipment and shall be able to adjust the voltage on the electrofisher as water levels and conductivities change.
+They shall also be able to detect signs of fish stress.
+The person responsible for fish release shall be experienced in acclimating fish and monitoring their health.
+They shall also be able to estimate fish species and lengths; - xii.
+If dewatering is required as part of the execution of work, a dewatering plan shall be developed as part of the C-SEPP; and - xiii.
+Stream diversion (pumps/diversion channels) shall be provided for fish passage for projects of longer duration DFO regulations for instream works shall be adhered to.

-10.19 GRUBBING AND DISPOSAL OF RELATED DEBRIS
+11.19 GRUBBING AND DISPOSAL OF RELATED DEBRIS